-When Massachusetts adopted its own version of the Uniform Probate Code (MUPC) in 2012, it changed what happens to your estate if you die without a will, technically called dying "intestate."
-The results depend on whether you're married, have children or have living parents.
+When Massachusetts adopted its own version of the Uniform Probate Code (MUPC) in 2012, it changed what happens to your estate if you die without a will, which is technically called dying "intestate."
+The results depend on whether you're married, have children, or have living parents.
 The rules are very specific.
 Here are a few examples:

-You die leaving a spouse, no children, but surviving parents: Your spouse will take the first $200,000 plus 3/4 of the rest, the last 1/4 going to your parent or parents.
+You die leaving a spouse, no children, but surviving parents: Your spouse will take the first $200,000 plus 3/4 of the rest, and the last 1/4 will go to your parent or parents.

-You leave a spouse and children from a prior marriage: Spouse takes first $100,000 plus 1/2 of the rest, the remaining 1/2 going to your children.
+You leave a spouse and children from a prior marriage: Spouse takes first $100,000 plus 1/2 of the rest, and the remaining 1/2 goes to your children.